dominicstop/RNSwiftReviewer/README.md

 ## Todo

 - [ ] Create Initial QuizScreenList layout
-- [ ] Finish TabBar
+- [x] Finish TabBar
+- [x] Remove react-native-ionicons
-- [ ] Remove react-native-ionicons
+- [ ] handle/fix scrollbar offsets

-* Test whether or not RN and RNN can be combined togther in a single project
+- [x] Test whether or not RN and RNN can be combined togther in a single project
   * Use RNN for modals, and use RN for everything else
   * Test whether or not RNS can be used